 - + copy Created with Sketch.

-Dorte Mandrup Arkitekter is founded in 1999 by Dorte Mandrup.
-Dorte Mandrup Arkitekter engages in a wide variety of projects; cultural institutions, buildings for children and youth, sports facilities, schools, housing, master plans and office buildings, as well as renovation and alteration of Federally Listed historical buildings.
+Dorte Mandrup Arkitekter was founded in 1,999 by Dorte Mandrup.
+Dorte Mandrup Arkitekter engages in a wide variety of projects: cultural institutions, buildings for children and youth, sports facilities, schools, housing, master plans and office buildings, as well as renovation and alteration of Federally Listed historical buildings.
+The visionary methods of Dorte Mandrup Arkitekter are based on a thorough analysis of every parameter involved in the brief.

 Dorte Mandrup has been awarded numerous national and international awards.
-Among those: Bauwelt Prize, AR Award for Emerging Architecture – and the prestigious C.F.
+Among those: Bauwelt Prize, AR Award for Emerging Architecture, and the prestigious C.F.
 Hansen medal.

 Read more